Man arrested in Saugus after allegedly assaulting his mother over hiding toilet paper

 Further details regarding the incident were not immediately available.

+The Los Angeles County Sheriff's Department has expressed concern over the possible increase in domestic violence during the coronavirus pandemic.

-The arrest comes as toilet paper has become harder to find in stores amid the coronavirus pandemic.
+The arrest comes as toilet paper has become harder to find in stores.
 In these challenging times, even fights over toilet paper can turn violent.